About His Girl Fryday

 As a former youth pastor and state employee who has shifted into marketplace ministry and nonprofit spectrums alike, I know how hard the balancing act can be.
 I know how hard it is to obey God while many seem to cruise on by in the fast lane.
 And I know how hard it can be to trust God’s game-plan, especially when you feel your purpose is limited, even obsolete.

 Yet, even in life’s lowest moments, I can’t help but wonder how modern-day shepherds are to righteously carry the torch in a time when people are more complacent and time increasingly precious.

 Many leaders, like you, have probably asked yourself the same thing, wondering how to run an efficient race when the amount of diversions and deceptions are at historic levels.

 Thankfully, the Word of God says we have what it takes to conquer, since “God is able to make all grace abound…so [we have] all sufficiency in all things at all times…abound in every good work.”
 (2 Corinthians 9:8)

-How awesome is that?
-Even though we may feel the restraints of life, even though we may be pulled in multiple directions by different responsibilities, God is able to accomplish anything and everything for our good since He a) exists outside our limitations and b) created our skill sets and the contexts we’re to use them in.
+Therefore, even though we may feel the restraints of life, even though we may be pulled in multiple directions by different responsibilities, God is able to accomplish anything and everything for our good since He exists outside our limitations and created our skill sets and the contexts we’re to use them in.
 While it’s natural to sense pressure, it’s supernatural to press through it with a faith expressed in love.

 We look forward to navigating the journey alongside you all,

-The daughter of bivocational ministers, I’m packing over ten years of personal ministry experience, both full time and bivocationally (What can I say…must be a legacy).
-Whether you are in the bivocational boat or are a conductor on the full time train, we are all on this great journey together.
+The daughter of bivocational ministers, I pack over ten years of personal ministry experience, both full time and bivocationally (What can I say…must be a legacy).
+Whether you are in the bivocational boat or are a conductor on the full-time train, we are all on this great journey together.
 May you find encouragement and community as we walk our road together.